second-slip/birder-client/README.md

   <summary>Step 1:  start the fake API (click for details)</summary>

   #### Start the fake server
-  A fake REST API is provided by <a href="https://dotnetnorth.org.uk/](https://github.com/typicode/json-server">json-server</a>.
+  A fake <a href="https://github.com/WinthorpeCross/birder-server">birder-server</a> REST API is provided using a <a href="https://dotnetnorth.org.uk/](https://github.com/typicode/json-server">json-server</a> implementation.
 Start the fake server in the terminal with `npm run api`.
-The data server will start on http://localhost:3000.
+It will start on http://localhost:3000.
 It will respond with fake data to enable users to sample the website.

   ##### npm command
   ```